Faculty

 Cerio DG, LLera Martin CJ, Hogan AVC, Balanoff AM, Watanabe A, Bever GS.
 Early View.
 Differential growth of the adductor muscles, eyeball, and brain in the chick Gallus gallus with comments on the fossil record of stem-group birds.
 Journal of Morphology.

-Associate Professor & Masters Program Director
+Associate Professor & Master of Anatomy Education Program Director

 Gabriel Bever, PhD